XuGuaaaanyu/Optical_Tomography/README.md

 ## PB4 Dual‑Role (SPI ⇄ EXTI)

 **PB4** acts as the ADC `MISO` during SPI transfers and as the **RDY** falling‑edge interrupt line between conversions.
+To toggle the alternate function of PB4 between SPI3_MISO and GPIO_EXTI4, use the following helper functions:
 ```c
 /* Runtime pin‑mux helpers -----------------------------------------------*/
 /** Switch PB4 from SPI3_MISO ➜ EXTI (falling edge) */